WandrilleD/pyKleeBarcode/README.md

 #### Indicator vector merging

-The computation of indicator vectors can be made completely independently between each sequence, provided the script are given the same Ssum matrix.
+The computation of indicator vectors can be made completely independently between each sequence, provided the script are given the same reference matrix.
-Thus, after the Ssum matrix computation one can split the input alignment however they see fit in order to distribute the computation of the indicator vectors as needed.
+Thus, after the reference matrix computation one can split the input alignment however they see fit in order to distribute the computation of the indicator vectors as needed.

 Indicator vector files are simple `.csv` files which can be merged by concatenation, for example with a simple `cat` command call.

 Given this, updating a set of indicator vectors with new sequences is fairly simple.
-One would have to compute the indicator vectors of the new sequences (using the same Ssum matrix as the one used for the already existing indicator vectors), and then concatenate the created indicator vector file to the existing one.
+One would have to compute the indicator vectors of the new sequences (using the same reference matrix as the one used for the already existing indicator vectors), and then concatenate the created indicator vector file to the existing one.

 #### Structure matrix updating

-While the previous steps could be split fairly arbitrarily with at little computational cost, the structure matrix computation matrix computation is a more complicated affair, because it must look at all pairs of indicator vectors.
+While the previous steps could be split fairly arbitrarily with little computational cost, the structure matrix computation matrix computation is a more complicated affair, because it must look at all pairs of indicator vectors.

 Nevertheless, we have devised an algorithm that allows the update of an existing structure matrix with new indicator vector (thus, new sequences).
 Because structure matrix files quickly become large (nb: it grows quadratically with the number of sequences) the structure matrix file format has been thought to allow and updating operation which does not have to re-write the whole file but only append the new information to it (long story short : we represent the lower triangular portion of the matrix only).